-Capoeira vs Muay Thai: which one is more effective and why?
+Capoeira vs Muay Thai: which style is more effective in a real fight?

-Capoeira vs Muay Thai: which combat system is better for self-defense?
+Capoeira vs Muay Thai: which style works better in a real fight?

-Capoeira vs Muay Thai: which one is more effective in a street fight?
+Capoeira vs Muay Thai: which one is more effective in a real fight?

-very limited short distance attacks.
-Punches are very limited and there is no clinch game or any clinch defense.
-It is a major disadvantage, especially fighting someone with Muay Thai background who likes to deliver a powerful combination of kicks and punches.
-And then, since there's no effective clinch defense, to get into neck wrestling to do even more damage.
+This is a major disadvantage against Muay Thai fighter who likes to deliver a powerful combination of kicks and punches.
+And since there's no effective clinch defense, to get into neck wrestling to do even more damage.

-Capoeira strikes - kicks mostly - are powerful but Muay Thai attacks are equally strong, more direct and quicker.
+Capoeira kicks are powerful.
 Some of the Capoeira kicks are very dynamic and got a lot of power, and furthermore, the strike angles are unorthodox so they got a potential to surprise the opponent.
-Thai Boxing kicks are more straight forward and accurate.

 In Muay Thai kicks are equally strong but also more direct and faster.